jswank/dockerfiles/clm-server/README.md

 # jswank/clm-server

-A busybox-based docker image for Sonatype CLM server.
+A docker image for Sonatype CLM server.

 To build: